Kaye Fawcett Delivers Fine Linens & Furnishings in Honolulu

 In sum: "I'm a one-woman show.
 And I love it."

-She operates from a spacious and well-appointed home office stocked with samples and products to show to clients, and she works closely with a showroom in town that she often uses to meet with clients to see products and exchange ideas.
+Rather, she operates from a spacious and well-appointed home office stocked with samples and products to show to clients, and she works closely with a showroom in town where she often meets with clients to see products and exchange ideas.

 The brands she carries include Sferra, Anali, Abyss & Habidecor, Traditions by Pamela Kline, Anachini, Ann Gish, and others.